The Constitution and Reform Party is a small party. We contested the seat of Yeovil in the 2019 election, coming last with 186 votes.

-We contest that a greater peril than the presently irresolvable problem of Brexit threatens our family of nations and the future of our children.
+A greater peril than the coronavirus pandemic threatens our family of nations and the future of our children.

 A Twenty-First Century Separation of Powers